debatelab/deepa2/docs/README.md

 ## Extensions of the Original Framework

-We're continously extending teh original `deepa2` framework and have, so far, added the following additional features (dataset dimensions):
+We're continously extending the original `deepa2` framework and have, so far, added the following additional features (dataset dimensions):

 ```yml
 erroneous_argdown:  # flawed reconstruction, e.g.